What the UK election result numbers actually say

 Sometimes when you analyse the actual numbers of election results, they don’t match up with the popular or media narrative.
 For instance, Keir Starmer’s “Landslide Victory” with 9,712,011 votes was actually won with almost 600,000 votes less than Corbyn’s humiliating defeat with 10,269,051 votes in 2019.
 The difference was that Rishi Sunak’s Tories actually got less than half the votes (6,814,469) than Boris Johnson’s did (13,966,454).
 So much for “Getting Brexit done”.

 But contrary to the opinion polls, which consistently showed Labour with 20% plus margins in their favour, Labour only got 10% more of the vote than the Tories (33.8% versus 23.7%).
-Sinn Féin were lambasted when their local election result underperformed their opinion polling by a similar margin, but you won’t see many newspaper headlines calling this a disastrous result for Labour.
+Sinn Féin were lambasted when their Irish local election result underperformed their opinion polling by a similar margin, but you won’t see many newspaper headlines calling this a disastrous result for Labour.

 The difference is, of course, the first past the post electoral system which can yield hugely disproportionate results.
 Reform got only 5 seats with 4,114,287 votes while the Lib Dems got 72 seats with 3,501,040.
-Together with the Greens (1,841,888 votes) and the Scots Nationalists (708,759 votes) they got only 90 seats for a combined total of 10,165,974 Votes – well in excess of Labour’s 9,712,011 votes, for which they got 411 seats.
-And this is in spite of the Liberal Democrats getting their best ever seat result (71) despite receiving only around half the votes they did in 2010.
+Together with the Greens (1,841,888 votes) and the Scots Nationalists (708,759 votes) these four smaller parties only got a total of 90 seats for a combined total of 10,165,974 Votes – well in excess of Labour’s 9,712,011 votes, for which they got 411 seats.
+And this is in spite of the Liberal Democrats getting their best ever seat result (72) despite receiving only around half the votes they did in 2010.

 How long can the UK political system retain its legitimacy with support for its two main governing parties going lower and lower?